 A pun is a joke that makes a play on words.
-A pun, also called paronomasia, uses words that have several meanings or words that sound similar but have different meanings.
+A pun makes use of words that have more than one meaning, or words that sound similar but have different meanings, to humorous effect.
+The rhetorical term for punning is paronomasia, which literally means "to call a different name."

-- Santa’s helpers are known as subordinate Clauses.
+- Santa Claus' helpers are known as subordinate Clauses.

 - She had a photographic memory but never developed it.